iivanoo/covid-apps-observer/data/data_us/reports/resources/com.nj.gov.covidalert___1.1.2/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.nj.gov.covidalert 5 reviews"/>
 </p>

+> Use it everyday, how ever when I am in a store and a person does not have the app you can't anything.
+So I thought it was worthless and deleted it.<br> :date: __2021-05-30 19:52:04__

 > Helps by putting all information in one place, THANK YOU!<br> :date: __2021-05-28 22:14:51__

 > Awesome!🕋<br> :date: __2021-05-24 07:04:50__